maxdow/angularjs-requirejs-seed/README.md

 # Angularjs + RequireJs minimal bootstrap

-A test for working with angular and requirejs
+A test for working with angular and requirejs.

+It use expressjs with static serve configuration .